-Though often critical, these tasks are a huge drain on your time and productivity.
-A virtual sales assistant can help you close more deals by taking these tasks off your plate and enabling you to spend the majority of your time engaging with leads.
+Though critical, these tasks are a huge drain on your time and productivity.
+A virtual sales assistant can help you close more deals by taking these tasks off your plate and enabling you to focus on building stronger relationships with prospects.

 This guide will walk you through how to leverage a VA by explaining use cases, answering common questions, and sharing what you can expect when you sign up for our services.

 Tasks You Can Offload to a Virtual Assistant